HCL-TECH-SOFTWARE/digital-experience/docs/manage_content/pzn/pzn_portlet/personalized_list_portlet.md

 To create a copy of the Personalized List portlet called **Personalized List Special Offers**, refer to the following steps:

-1. Log in to HCL Portal as the Portal administrator (wpsadmin).
+1. Log in to HCL DX as the Portal administrator (wpsadmin).

 2. Click **Open applications menu**, then navigate to **Administration**.